cemolcay/MusicTheory/README.md

 #### `Interval`

-- Intervals are halfsteps between notes.
+- Intervals are halfsteps between pitches.
 - They are `IntegerLiteral` and you can make add/subsctract them between themselves, notes or note types.
+- You can build up a custom interval with its quality, degree and semitone properties.
 - You can build scales or chords from intervals.
-- m2, M2, m3, M3, P4, d5, P5, m6, M6, m7, M7 and P8 are predefined intervals.
+- Minor, major, perfect, augmented and diminished intervals up to 2 octaves are predefined.

 #### `ScaleType` and `Scale`